HAPPY NEW YEAR'S DAY EVERYONE!

 1997 - Townes Van Zandt, singer, guitarist, and Poppy Records artist dies of a heart attack at age 52.
 United Artists Records acquired Poppy's masters, then EMI Music, Capitol Records' parent company, acquired United Artists' catalog

 ON THIS DAY NOT IN CAPITOL RECORDS HISTORY

-1916 - Marvin Camras, electrical engineer who perfected Magnetic Tape, is born in Chicago, Illinois.
-Capitol Records is the first major label to record masters to tape.
+100 Years Ago Today In 1916 - Marvin Camras, electrical engineer who perfected Magnetic Tape, is born in Chicago, Illinois.
+Capitol Records will be the first major label to record masters to tape.